Cellular immune-metabolism frameworks for clearer inflammatory case evaluation and longitudinal monitoring decisions

 For clinicians building stronger immune case reasoning

-This course teaches a cellular medicine framework for clinical reasoning in immune and inflammatory presentations, with an emphasis on cellular energy balance and redox regulation (how cells manage oxidative stress).
-You’ll connect circadian biology, immunometabolism, and mitochondrial function to downstream patterns such as oxidative and nitrosative stress, autophagy (cellular cleanup), and senescence (stress-related cellular dysfunction).
-The lessons also discuss how clinicians use indirect biomarkers—along with their limitations—to support interpretation over time, and how case context can change sequencing decisions when considering peptides and related agents.
-Case-based sessions draw on acute and post-viral scenarios (including COVID-19), athletic overtraining, and complex multisystem presentations to illustrate stepwise evaluation and follow-up.
+This mastermind intensive focuses on how to improve cellular efficiency to address inflammatory conditions and regulate the immune system at the cellular level.
+With an emphasis on cellular metabolism and redox regulation (how cells manage oxidative stress), you will learn how to integrate a cellular medicine approach into your clinical practice.
+Dr. Seeds leads this course related to circadian biology, immunometabolism, and mitochondrial function and the various downstream cellular processes, including oxidative and nitrosative stress, autophagy (cellular cleanup), and senescence (stress-related cellular dysfunction).
+The lessons also discuss how clinicians can use indirect biomarkers and consider individual patient context when administering peptides and related agents.
+Case-based examples offer acute and post-viral scenarios (including COVID-19), athletic overtraining, and complex multisystem presentations to illustrate stepwise evaluation and follow-up.
 The goal is to help clinicians build a clearer, mechanism-informed approach that can be monitored and adjusted using defined clinical endpoints such as symptom patterns, repeat testing trajectories, and basic lab trends.
-It is designed for practicing clinicians across disciplines, as well as researchers and advanced trainees who want a structured way to translate mechanistic concepts into real-world clinical discussion.
+The course is designed for practicing clinicians who want to improve their understanding and familiarity with cellular medicine in the context of real-world clinical medicine.

 What's Included